Facilities and Services

-The Office of Institutional Advancement is responsible for fundraising, donor cultivation, recognition and stewardship for all institutions and campuses of the Texas Tech University System including Texas Tech University, Texas Tech University Health Sciences Center and Angelo State University.
+The Office of Institutional Advancement (IA) is responsible for fundraising, donor cultivation, recognition and stewardship for all institutions and campuses of the Texas Tech University System including Texas Tech University, Texas Tech University Health Sciences Center – Lubbock, Texas Tech University Health Sciences Center – El Paso and Angelo State University.
 The objective is to develop and implement a well-coordinated, comprehensive advancement program that maximizes private giving, awareness and good will for Texas Tech.
 Individuals, corporations, foundations and other organizations are encouraged to assist in building the future of Texas Tech.
 Leadership for institutional advancement is provided by the Vice Chancellor for Institutional Advancement who reports directly to the Chancellor.

-Development officers may be assigned to academic colleges, regions and units to facilitate the work of the Chancellor, Presidents, Provost, Vice Presidents, Deans and faculty in generating private support to fulfill the mission and vision of Texas Tech.
+Development officers may be assigned to academic colleges, schools, regions and units to facilitate the work of the Chancellor, Presidents, Provosts, Vice Presidents, Deans and faculty in generating private support to fulfill the mission and vision of Texas Tech component insitutions.
 Priorities are increasing endowments and raising funds to support students, faculty members and academic, research and athletic programs.

 Gifts may include cash, stock, land, in-kind gifts and planned gifts (bequests, annuities, trusts, insurance and other financial instruments).
 Additionally, the IA office is responsible for gift processing and reporting, gift acknowledgments, alumni and donor records and research.
 The Texas Tech Foundation, Inc. Board of Directors provides volunteer leadership and input to facilitate institutional advancement programs and assists with fundraising activities and major capital campaigns.